SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Ferries are a great way to skip the traffic and get to crowded sporting events like Warriors NBA games at the Chase Center in SF’s Mission Bay district.
 You must purchase tickets ahead of time, only to be used on the date of that specific game.

 Hop on the San Francisco Bay Ferry for convenient direct service from Alameda Main Street or Oakland.
-Round-trip tickets are $19.20 for adults, $14.40 for youth (ages 5-18) and seniors, and free for children 4 and under.
-One-way tickets are $9.60 and $7.20, respectively.
+Tickets are $10.75 for adults, $8.75 for youth (ages 5-18), seniors, and disabled, and free for children 4 and under.

 Oracle Park